 As demonstrated above in section SD-T-1 and Table SD-T-3, Stevensville-Douglastown generally achieved effluent quality that met or exceeded design objectives for CBOD, TSS and TP.
-The annual averages for these parameters for 2023 were at or below F-5-1 objectives.
+The annual average for TSS was above F-5-1 objectives in 2024.
+This performance is attributed to operating with a single cell in service for the majority of 2024.
+Improvements to solids removal is anticipated to be observed in 2025 with the completion of the project and return to normal site operation.